MrLoh/thesis-davidson/manuscript.md

 Question 1 and 2 stem from the cartesian idea that knowledge of my own mind has conceptual priority over the others which leads to skepticism.
 Question 3 is raised by the positivists that answer it by reducing all knowledge to knowledge of world.
 But both accounts fail, since the three types are irreducible and none has conceptual priority.
 In Davidson's answer of triangulation all three questions are answered simultaneously.
 The content of propositional knowledge is directly caused by the objects and events the world is made up of.
 We come by this content through triangulating between our stimulus and that of another person caused by the same object or event in our shared world.
 We have access to other peoples stimuli only through interpretation of their (often verbal) reactions to those stimuli.
 Therefore all three types of knowledge are interdependent and none has priority above the others.
 My propositional knowledge (3) is dependent on interpretation of reactions to stimuli from a shared world.
 Knowledge about someone else's propositions (2) must be gauged by my own propositional knowledge.
 And knowledge about the world (1) is only possible through interpersonal communication.[^circularity] The three form a triangle of interdependence.
 This leads Davidson to a denial of cartesian skepticism and positivist behavioral reductionism.

-> "Until a base line has been established by communication with someone else, there is no point in saying one's own thoughts or words have a propositional content. [...T]he triangulation which is essential to thought requires that those in communication recognize that they occupy positions in a shared world.
+> "Until a base line has been established by communication with someone else, there is no point in saying one's own thoughts or words have a propositional content. [...]
+The triangulation which is essential to thought requires that those in communication recognize that they occupy positions in a shared world.
 So knowledge of other minds and knowledge of the world are mutually dependent[. ...]
 >
-> [A]ttributing thoughts to others is a matter of matching the verbal and other behavior of others to our own propositions
+> Attributing thoughts to others is a matter of matching the verbal and other behavior of others to our own propositions [...].
-[...].
 Knowledge of our own minds and knowledge of the minds of others are thus mutually dependent. [...]
 >
-> The nature of interpretation guarantees both that a large number of our simplest perceptual beliefs are true, and that the nature of these beliefs is known to others. [...A]ny particular belief [...] about the world around us may be false.
+> The nature of interpretation guarantees both that a large number of our simplest perceptual beliefs are true, and that the nature of these beliefs is known to others. [...]
+Any particular belief [...] about the world around us may be false.
 What cannot be the case is that our general picture of the world and our place in it is mistaken, for it is this picture which informs the rest of our beliefs and makes them intelligible [...]." [@Davidson:1991tv, p.
 213]

 Let us turn to the last conclusion Davidson draws here.
 Interpretation is under-determined: to know wether a speaker holds a sentence true or not, we need to know what he means by it, which requires us to triangulate which in turn only works if we can determine wether he holds the sentence true.
 To break this circle we have to appeal to a norm of communication.
-Davidson claims that only an interpersonal standard of consistency and correspondence (the principles of charity) can achieve this.
+Davidson claims that only an interpersonal standard of consistency and correspondence (sometimes also called Principles of Charity) can achieve this.
 "The Principle of Coherence prompts the interpreter to discover a degree of logical consistency in the thought of the speaker; the Principle of Correspondence prompts the interpreter to take the speaker to be responding to the same features of the world that the interpreter would be responding to under similar circumstances" [-@Davidson:1991tv, p.
 211].
 The former ensures that a holistic interpretation is possible and the later allows us to create the bridge of triangulation between beliefs and references.
 Those principles are essential for interpretation and therefore also for knowledge.
 They make it "constitutive of what it is to be a speaker that one is mostly right about the external world, one's own thoughts, and what one's words mean.
 The importance of this conclusion can hardly be overemphasized.
 If it is right, then we have a transcendental guarantee of knowledge of our own minds, the minds of others [...], and the external world.
 We secure this without having to explain how it is that we justify our beliefs on the basis of evidence, for knowledge in each of these domains emerges as a fundamental condition on having the capacity to speak and think at all." [@Lepore:2009d, p.
 20]

+Understanding the importance and function of triangulation makes it clear why communication outside of a shared world does not allow us to say much about the nature of understanding of a speaker.
+Only through observing the interdependent three fold  relationship between interpreter, speaker, *and the world* we can tell anything about the semantics of a speaker.
+Davidson's emphasis in his test on the importance of observing the computer interact in a shared world in order to judge its intelligence, is rooted in this conviction about epistemology.

-[^circularity]: Some have argued that Davidson's account of thought in triangulation is circular since language presupposes thought [for example @Bernecker:2013te and @Bridges:2006dt].
+[^circularity]: Some have argued that Davidson's account of thought in triangulation is circular since language presupposes thought [for example see @Bernecker:2013te, @Bridges:2006dt].
 Davidson himself is "under no illusion that [he] can provide anything like an analysis; [...] for a non-circular answer would tell us how to account for intensionality in non-extensional terms" [@Davidson:1997sl, p.
 139] which he sees as impossible as we have seen in \autoref{supervenience}.
 Nevertheless the account is instructive.
 "It is obviously not just the narrow vicious circle that says that there is language and thought only when there is language and thought.
 It is rather the rich and complex circle that encompasses language, thought (each of which depending on there being fixed meanings), possession of the concept of objective truth, and linguistic triangulation.
 I should say it is an instructive circle, each part of which is such that, if it is absent, the whole circle breaks down. [...Therefore] it seems to me that the story is compelling and that within the intensional realm, progress has been made" [@Verheggen:2013t, p.
 468].
 So the critique is somewhat beside the point.
 The relevance of any theory does not follow from its ability to reduce terms but from its ability to account for empirical data (otherwise String Theory would be accepted).
 Davidson's account is relevant because it fits well with many of our experiences how we gain knowledge and is therefore an attractive alternative to cartesian idealism or positivist reductionism.